All Models are Wrong, but Many are Useful: Learning a Variable's Importance by Studying an Entire Class of Prediction Models Simultaneously: Model Class Reliance

+Each assumption is a property of a specific model $f\in\mathcal{F}$.
+The notation $B_{\text{ind}}$ and $B_{\text{ref}}$ refer to bounds for any individual observation, and the notation $b_{\text{orig}}$ and $B_{\text{switch}}$ refer to bounds on the aggregated loss $L$ in a sample.
+These boundedness assumptions are central to our finite sample guarantees, shown below.

+Crucially, loss functions $L$ that are unbounded in general may be used so long as $L(f,(y,x_{1},x_{2}))$ is bounded on a particular domain.
+For example, the squared-error loss can be used if $\mathcal{Y}$ is contained within a known range, and predictions $f(x_{1},x_{2})$ are contained within the same range for $(x_{1},x_{2})\in\mathcal{X}\times\mathcal{X}_{2}$.
 We give example methods of determining $B_{\text{ind}}$ in Sections \ref{subsec:Upper-bounding-loss-reglm} \& \ref{subsec:Bf-RKHS-kernel}.
 For Assumption \ref{assu:bnd-avg}, we can approximate $b_{\text{orig}}$ by training a highly flexible model to the data, and setting $b_{\text{orig}}$ equal to half (or any positive fraction) of the resulting cross-validated loss.
 To determine $B_{\text{switch}}$ we can simply set $B_{\text{switch}}=B_{\text{ind}}$, although this may be conservative.
-For example, in the case of binary classification models for non-separated groups (see Section \ref{sec:Simulations}), no linear classifier can misclassify all observations, particularly after a covariate is permuted.
+For example, in the case of binary classification models for non-separable groups (see Section \ref{sec:Simulations}), no linear classifier can misclassify all observations, particularly after a covariate is permuted.
 Thus, it must hold that $B_{\text{ind}}>B_{\text{switch}}$.
 Similarly, if $f_{\text{ref}}$ satisfies Assumption \ref{assu:bnd-ind}, then $B_{\text{ref}}$ may be conservatively set equal to $B_{\text{ind}}$.
-If model reliance is redefined as a difference rather than a ratio, then a similar form of the results in this section will apply without Assumption \ref{assu:bnd-avg} (see Appendix \ref*{sec:Discussion---Ratios}).
+If model reliance is redefined as a difference rather than a ratio, then a similar form of the results in this section will apply without Assumption \ref{assu:bnd-avg} (see Appendix \ref{sec:Discussion---Ratios}).